 Lastly, if there is a desire for having children one day, once the process starts, you can become impotent and have an extremely low to an almost non existent sperm count.
 Plan accordingly before starting treatments if there is any possibility you may want to have children of your own one day.

-What about over the counter Estrogen Supplements?
+What about over the counter estrogen supplements?

-HRT was first introduced to help genetic females deal with menopause.
+HRT was first introduced to help genetic females deal with the menopause.
 It is prescribed in that sense to prevent or hold off going through menopause.
 When it is being used for M to F transitioning, it is prescribed by a doctor in a high dosage that would be impossible to get over the counter.

 If you are serious about transitioning, we highly recommend you take all precautions and start out with your family practitioner or a specialist HRT health professional.

 Which brings us to…

 Where do I begin with Hormone Replacement Therapy?

 Like we said earlier, HRT is a journey.
 A very long and challenging one.
 The requirements vary as this is still a fairly new process.
 Most HRT specialists will require the person transitioning to live for a time as the gender they want to transition to to make sure they they are as mentally and physically prepared as they can be.
 Part of the current recommendations will include seeing a therapist specialized in gender therapy to assess you before, during and after the process.
 Given the possible side effects full medical screening will be given to assess suitability and risk at the outset.

 We hope that we were able to answer some of your questions regarding Hormone Replacement Therapy.
 We highly recommend further reading and investigating as well as talking to a professional who handles HRT before beginning any form of treatment.